Pinoy Cooking, other Food Recipes

 1 kg White Bread cut in cubes

 Rub the inside of the ceramic fondue pot with the garlic, then discard.
 Over medium heat melt cubed cheese in the fondue pot.
-Once it is all melted add strach and steer for another 2 minutes.
+Once it is all melted add strach and stir for another 2 minutes.
 Then add white wine and seasoning to taste (a little goes a long way).

 Serve with chunks of bread.
 Spear with fondue forks or wooden skewers, dip, swirl and enjoy!